by Jack Norris, RD, LD

 The table below shows the weighted averages of studies measuring vegan ALA intakes.
 Calculations and citations are in our ALA Intakes spreadsheet.

 Although vegans who don’t ensure sources of ALA tend to have a high ratio of omega-6 to omega-3 fats, their percentage of calories as LA has been shown to be 5.1% (Pinto, 2017, United Kingdom), 7.3% (Allès, 2017, France), 8.5% (Kornsteiner, 2008, Austria), and 9.3% (Rizzo, 2013, USA), well within the range recommended by the WHO.
-Because of this, we’re hesitant to recommend that vegans avoid LA.

 Long-chain Omega-3 Fatty Acid Blood Levels of Vegetarians